grapisar/PercHomeostatic/README.md

 ## Single Instance

-`example_single.py` runs a single instance of the damage-removal process on a given directed network.
+`example_single.py` runs a single instance of the damage-response process on a given directed network.
 The syntax is:

 ``` python